 The downside is, if you use a lot of energy through the winter, or over a month or two, you could be hit with a surprisingly big bill.
 However, not if you regularly compare gas and electricity prices to get a good deal.

 With a credit meter, you can also opt for an Economy 7 meter or Economy 10 meter which offers cheaper rates for either seven or 10 hours through the night.
 This allows you to run dishwashers and other appliances overnight at a much cheaper rate than normal.
 The downside is the day rate is relatively pricey.

 It’s definitely worth having a think about which set up would work best for your lifestyle if you’re looking to compare electricity prices or gas deals and make a switch.

-So, how easy is it to change from prepayment to a credit meter?
+How to change from a prepayment to a credit meter?

-If you do move into a property that has a prepayment meter, don’t worry, it can be replaced by a credit meter if you’d prefer.
+If you do move into a property that has a prepayment meter or you have one in your existing home, don’t worry, it can be easily replaced by a credit meter.

-Changing utility supplier takes around 17 days, but it may take longer to physically install a new meter.
+Changing energy supplier takes around 17 – 21 days, but it may take longer to install a new meter.
 Installation can take a while and there may also be fees to pay to cover the cost of this.